intel/user-container-selinux/README.md

 # Overview
 This repository contains a user tailored container SELinux policies and the method for deploying these policies on Red Hat OpenShift Container Platform.
 These SELinux policies are required for the plugins in [intel-device-plugins-for-kubernetes](https://github.com/intel/intel-device-plugins-for-kubernetes) to deploy on Red Hat OpenShift Container Platform with proper SELinux permissions.

-These policies creates a new domain called container_device_t and the device plugins run as that label and have all the necessary privileges.
+These policies creates new domains called `container_device_t` for user workloads, `container_device_plugin_t` for device plugins and `container_device_plugin_init_t` for init containers.
+The device plugins run as that label and have all the necessary privileges.
 These policies are derived from the [container-selinux](https://github.com/containers/container-selinux) project.

 ## Building the SELinux policies